RigsOfRods/docs.rigsofrods.org/source/gameplay/multiplayer-server-setup.md

 `INFO| New client: example_user (en_US), using RoR 0.4.7.0-dev-0ab5bca-dirty, with token 0EBB5A8B28053AB3CF63D4C59F0C1E04F28F01C9`

-`0EBB5A8B28053AB3CF63D4C59F0C1E04F28F01C9` is the hashed token for the user, which is what you will set in your auth file.
+`0EBB5A8B28053AB3CF63D4C59F0C1E04F28F01C9` is the hashed token for the player, which is what you will set in your auth file.

-If you want the user to be a admin, set the number to `1`, or `4` if you want the user to be a moderator.
+If you want the player to be a admin, set the number to `1`, or `4` if you want the player to be a moderator.

 ```
 ;example admin